RCKcharan10/Module-5/Constructors - Parameterized Constructor.md

-# Experiment No: 6a – SEB-Employee Class with Parameterized Constructor
+# Experiment No: 5a-Employee Class with Parameterized Constructor

 ## AIM
 To create a Python class `employee` with parameterized constructors with the parameters as `id` and `name`, and print the details of the employee using the `display(self)` method.